-(6) The term "applicant" embraces the person filing an application for registration of a mark under this article, and the legal representatives, successors or assigns of such person.
+(6) The term “applicant” embraces the person filing an application for registration of a mark under this article, and the legal representatives, successors or assigns of that person.

-(7) The term "registrant" as used herein embraces the person to whom the registration of a mark under this article is issued, and the legal representatives, successors or assigns of such person.
+(7) The term “registrant” as used herein embraces the person to whom the registration of a mark under this article is issued, and the legal representatives, successors or assigns of that person.

-(8) The term"use" means the bona fide use of a mark in the ordinary course of trade, and not made merely to reserve a right in a mark.
-For the purposes of this article, a mark shall be deemed to be in use: (A) On goods when it is placed in any manner on the goods or other containers or the displays associated therewith or on the tags or labels affixed thereto, or if the nature of the goods makes such placement impracticable, then on documents associated with the goods or their sale, and the goods are sold or transported in commerce in this state; and (B) on services when it is used or displayed in the sale or advertising of services and the services are rendered in this state.
+(8) The term “use” means the bona fide use of a mark in the ordinary course of trade, and not made merely to reserve a right in a mark.
+For the purposes of this article, a mark is considered to be in use: (A) On goods when it is placed in any manner on the goods or other containers or the displays associated therewith or on the tags or labels affixed thereto, or if the nature of the goods makes such placement impracticable, then on documents associated with the goods or their sale, and the goods are sold or transported in commerce in this state; and (B) on services when it is used or displayed in the sale or advertising of services and the services are rendered in this state.

-(9) A mark shall be deemed to be "abandoned" when either of the following occurs:
+(9) A mark is considered to be “abandoned” when either of the following occurs:

 (B) When any course of conduct of the owner, including acts of omission as well as commission, causes the mark to lose its significance as a mark.